monitorjbl/hobo-cloud/README.md

 ## Start a container

 Once you've got at least one node in the system, you can start a container.
+A Docker container can  be defined from a Dockerfile and then referenced by name later on.
+Since your container can be running anywhere, you'll probably want to define it this way.
+However, if you configure your Docker nodes to use a personal repository (or if you have a container in the public repo), you can simply refer to the containers repo/tag identifier.

+###